 Non-academic subjects include home economics (snack program), physical education, community awareness (shopping and recreation), music, pre-vocational training, and life skills.
 In addition to these daily program offerings, Parkland School also delivers a diverse array of special activities and events throughout the year.
 These include regular field trips, special family events (Halloween, Christmas, and Graduation).
-Augmentative Communications Program

 The Parkland School Augmentative Communication Program uses computer systems, laptops, smart boards and other technological devices to develop communication skills for non-verbal, multi-dependent students.
 Communication is the highest priority at Parkland School.

-Augmentative communication starts by introducing students to simple cause and effect, push a button and a toy responds.
+Augmentative communication starts by introducing students to simple cause and effect, push a button and a toy response.
 Students learn this simple principle and move on to making choices between buttons and toys.
 The realization of cause and effect and choice are empowering and intellectually stimulating.
 The child can now exercise control over certain elements in their environment.

 A child incrementally progresses through more options and choices, and the principles of communication are introduced.
 Push a particular button to express a particular need or feeling.
-Eventually alternate communication devices are introduced and mastered such as technical talkers and iPads.
+Eventually, alternate communication devices are introduced and mastered such as technical talkers and iPads.
 The Augmentative Communication Program also develops student skills with other cause and effect technologies such as power wheelchairs and "Ablenet" switches that can operate home electrical devices.

 Parkland School has a strong commitment to technology-based learning.
 Computers, laptops, iPads and smart boards are utilized for multi-task learning experiences.
-Liberating Technologies

 Liberating technologies facilitate freedom and choice.
 Parkland CLASS recognizes this reality and has invested a great deal in incorporating technology into its school programs.
 Both the Challenge Program and Augmentative Communication Program are examples of this commitment.

 However, there are great benefits for disabled children when skills learned through school programs are transferred to non-school settings.
 Communication devices, technically based or otherwise, can be used at home and in the community.
 As children move into adulthood, these benefits are compounded.
 Skill development at an early age is critical to success as an adult.
-Parkland's use of liberating technologies have proven to be highly effective in facilitating communication, mobility, and an individual's control of their own home environment.
+Parkland's use of liberating technologies has proven to be highly effective in facilitating communication, mobility, and an individual's control of their own home environment.